Acevedk1/Final-Project-Ariana-Grande-Songs/README.md

 The concept of how long the song was is operationalized through a quantitative variable named song_length, where songs were measured by seconds in length.
 It if it was 3 minutes it converted into 180.

-The concepts of how long ago the song came out is operationalized through a quantitative variable named
+The concepts of how long ago the song came out is operationalized through a quantitative variable named "release".
+This was measured by year of release, after selecting my sample I went through every song and searched when it came out.